robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 person's bias towards what part of the code base they might deem more likely to be "buggy".
 This makes sense, you have to start somewhere!
-However, what is deemed "buggy" is not for sure the culprit, and it may lead to wasted effort, since the problem might be somewhere entirely else (or god forbid, they introduced it themselves).
+However, what is deemed "buggy" is not for sure the culprit, and it may lead to wasted effort, since the problem might be somewhere entirely else (or they introduced it themselves).

 Since my research involves a lot of bug-finding, it is only natural that this